 Category: Analog Chernobyl

-The camera has seen better days, the selenium light meter doesn’t work so setting the correct exposure was mostly guess work followed by hoping for the best, on few photographs light streak leaked into the camera body due to perished seals, however I believe those add to its charm and don’t bother me enough to fix it.
+The Kiev has seen better days, the selenium light meter doesn’t work so setting the correct exposure was mostly guess work followed by hoping for the best, on few photographs light streak leaked into the camera body due to perished seals, however I believe those add to its charm and don’t bother me enough to fix it.

 Sadly the first roll with most interesting views of the city and sunsets got stuck in the camera.
 Given the choice of leaving it inside and missing on more photos or trying again in few months, I decided on the latter…